 Auto Trader alternatives – the ultimate guide

 Note: Auto Trader is not a commercial partner of Motorway.
-The information provided in the article below is correct as at 18th November, 2022.
+The information provided in the article below is correct as of the 15th March, 2024.

 Auto Trader started out as a printed magazine available in newsagents from the late 1970s.
 The magazines were localised by region and their main content was used car classifieds from – and for – private individuals.

-It has now developed into the dominant online marketplace in the UK’s used car market with a massive 11.2 million unique site visitors each month, incorporating trade business with the consumer listings that originally built the brand.
+It’s now one of the dominant online marketplaces in the UK’s used car market, and in January 2024 hit a record 85.5 million monthly visits.
+Autotrader has successfully managed to incorporate trade business with the consumer listings that originally built the brand.

 Auto Trader has developed into a much bigger service than its origins as a classifieds magazine for used cars.

-Despite Auto Trader’s dominance in the used car market, there are plenty of other options when it comes to selling your car.
+Despite Auto Trader being one of the most dominant platforms in the used car market, there are plenty of other options when it comes to selling your car.
 Depending on your priorities, you may find that an alternative to Auto Trader suits your needs better.

 Read on to learn more about how Auto Trader works, and how it compares to other methods of selling your car: